rvagg/archived-traversty/README.md

 ```

 You'll see a nice output with the results of the tests as they happen.

+#### Static ####

+Since Buster is still in Beta, the capture-server is a bit buggy and can be frustrating.
+So, an alternative testing method is to simply run the *index.html* file in the *tests* directory in each of the browsers you need to test.
+It'll load and run the same tests as the capture-server approach.

 ### Where are your semi-colons? ###